 Drain the steak (discard the marinade) and pat dry with paper towels.
 (You'll get a better sear if the outside of the meat is not wet.)
-Season with freshly ground black pepper.
+Season with Black Pepper, freshly ground.
 Add the remaining tablespoon of oil to the skillet.

 Arrange the steak on the grill grate.
 At the same time, add half the bell peppers and onions to the hot skillet.
 Grill the steaks, turning once, for 2 to 3 minutes per side, or until done to your liking.
 Stir the vegetables to lightly char them, 10 to 12 minutes.

 Transfer the steaks to a large platter and cover loosely with aluminum foil.
-While they rest, finish sautéing the first batch of vegetables and add to the platter with the steak.
+While they rest, finish sauting the first batch of vegetables and add to the platter with the steak.
 Saut the remaining vegetables in the skillet.
 Toast the ciabatta rolls, if desired, by grilling them for several minutes, cut sides down.

 To serve, thinly slice the steak against the grain and arrange on one side of the platter.
 Pile the peppers and onions on the other side.
 (Alternatively, serve the sliced steak and vegetables directly from the hot cast iron skillet.)

 Garnish the platter with cilantro leaves.
 Wrap the ciabatta rolls in a cloth napkin and serve in a basket alongside the meat and vegetables.
 Serve with any or all of the condiments suggested above.